top of page

 Towbar Type and Fitment

-The towbar must be:
+The towbar must meet the following criteria:

 • Type approved (for vehicles registered after August 1998)